unicode-org/icu4x/utils/zerovec/design_doc.md

  - 4N bytes of "indices" specifying the ending index of each item in the "data" slice
  - However many bytes are needed to represent the actual "data"

 This allows for packing variable-size data together into a single flat buffer that can hand out references.
-Users largely need not care about this representation, however it should give an idea of how expensive mutation operations may be.
+Users largely need not care about this representation; however, it should give an idea of how expensive mutation operations may be.

 ### Maps